-In unfavourable circumstances, sudden voltage bursts may occur across a telephone receiver and produce such strong sound pressure that there is danger to the ear and to the nervous system.
+If such voltages occur during a telephone call, they are liable to cause, through the earphone, such strong sound pressure as to endanger the human ear and the nervous system.

 Such bursts are most likely to occur when lightning protectors are inserted in the two conductors of a telephone line and do not function simultaneously, so that a compensating current flows through the telephone.
-The CCITT therefore recommends the use, particularly on lines equipped with vacuum lightning protectors, of protection devices against acoustic shock arising from inadmissibly high induced voltages (see [1]).
+The CCITT therefore recommends the use, particularly on lines equipped with vacuum lightning protectors, of protection devices against acoustic shock arising from inadmissibly high induced voltages (see Chapter I/6 of the Directives, page 16).